LuolBR/alura-plus/README.md

 # alura-plus
-Html and Css project developed in Alura's platfom.
+Html and CSS project developed in Alura's platfom.